wongbart/Community/README.md

 - [Repl.it](https://repl.it/github/socketio/chat-example)

 To do:
-Add nicknames
+Add nicknames,
-Add favicon
+Add favicon,
-Add other websites or let you chose video somehow
+Add other websites or let you chose video somehow,
-Add floating emojis
+Add floating emojis,
-Default profile pics
+Default profile pics,